ckaley/homework-1-code-refactor/README.md

 ## Approach to Solving

-Based upon comments during class, I did not modify the css file, although it was very tempting to since class names were the same as element names and I could have probably been a bit more efficient in the HTML and making it a bit more intuitive.
-If I could have modified teh css file, I would have changed definitions to element definitions.
+Based upon comments during class, I was reluctant to modifiy the css file, abut I went ahead and did it anyway to support more readable html without having to put classes for each element> I think it results in a bit more efficient in the HTML and making it a bit more intuitive.

 ## Review